GenealogyCollective/gprime-archive/README.md

 python3 -m gprime.app --create="My Family Tree" --site-dir="family_tree"
 ```

-Then, you need at least one user:
+Then, you need at least one user (as an example, we use "demo" as the username):

 ```
-python3 -m gprime.app --site-dir="family_tree" --add-user
+python3 -m gprime.app --site-dir="family_tree" --add-user=demo
-Username: (type in a username, no spaces)
 Password: (does not show any characters)
 ```